Read the book and email me when you pick your party date!

 Read my how-to guide, The 2-Hour Cocktail Party, to learn more about how to host your party.

 Take a look at this list of questions you can use as icebreakers for your party.
-Email me at [email protected] if you want to read this chapter from my party hosting handbook.
+Email me at nick@party.pro if you want to read this chapter from my party-hosting handbook.

 Leave a comment on this article here.